In this blog post, we look at unique interview questions and answers for both interviewer and candidate.

-Ideally, candidates should demonstrate they can problem-solve with a practical process that relates to the role in question.
+Ideally, candidates should demonstrate they can problem-solve with a practical process related to the role in question.

 10. Why are manholes round?

-While this question seems random, recruiters are able to indicate the candidate’s intellect from the way they answer.
+While this question seems random, recruiters can indicate the candidate’s intellect from the way they answer.

-For example, a candidate could answer by saying a round manhole can be quickly operated by removing and placing it easily.
-While a square cover could fall through the hole if tipped upright and placed diagonally, increasing risk to injury and damage.
+For example, a candidate could answer by saying a round maintenance hole can be quickly operated by removing and placing it easily.
+While a square cover could fall through the hole if tipped upright and placed diagonally, increasing the risk of injury and damage.

-This type of answer demonstrates candidates ability to think logically and problem-solve in necessary situations.
+This type of answer demonstrates the candidate’s ability to think logically and problem-solve in necessary situations.

-There are so many weird and unique interview questions and answers to determine the character and personality traits of candidates.
+There are so many weird and unique interview questions and answers to determine candidates’ character and personality traits.

-We have just touched upon the surface of types of questions recruiters should ask.
-With a highly competitive world for both job seekers and recruiters, interviews are transforming to challenge and discover talent in more creative ways.
+We have just touched upon the surface of the types of questions recruiters should ask.
+With a highly competitive world for both job seekers and recruiters, interviews transform to challenge and discover talent in more creative ways.

 Candidates think about this

 There is no one right answer.
-The intention of unique interview questions is to give the recruiter insight into the type of person you are, and what strengths you can bring to the role.
+Unique interview questions intend to give the recruiter insight into the type of person you are and what strengths you can bring to the role.

 Acknowledge questions, pause to think, then deliver concisely.
-Even if your answer is gibberish or silly, your ability to communicate effectively, deal with pressure, and even laugh at yourself will be analysed too.
-Your composure and attitude when answering a strange question may be the deciding factor for the position, over a candidate who answered the question with more logic than you.
-It’s all about the qualities the role requires of you, and focus on demonstrating that you’re the best fit for the role.
+Even if your answer is gibberish or silly, Recruiters will analyse your ability to communicate effectively, deal with pressure, and even laugh at yourself too.
+When answering a strange question, your composure and attitude may be the deciding factor for the position over a candidate who answered the question with more logic than you.
+It’s all about the qualities the role requires and focuses on demonstrating that you’re the best fit for the role.